 Project Penguin FAQ

 The name of the project is based on a book called Our Iceberg is Melting: Changing and Succeeding Under Any Conditions, a fable about penguins who discover their iceberg is melting and look to proactively rectify their situation.
 The actions in the book are based on a leading organizational change model developed by Harvard Business School’s John Kotter.
-While neither of our organizations are in dire straits (and we are glad that we are not on an iceberg!), we are using Kotter’s model of proactive and transparent organizational change to guide our approach to investigating this potential opportunity we see before us.

 2) What is the purpose of this project?